Teradata/developer-resources/docs/install-ai-unlimited/index.md

 - A pay-as-you-go AWS or Azure account on which to provision compute resources.
 See the requirements for your [AWS](/docs/resources/aws-requirements.md) or [Azure](/docs/resources/azure-requirements.md) account.
 - A [GitHub](https://github.com) or [GitLab](https://gitlab.com) account to host each project repository for authenticating users and storing project information.
 See related [Git requirements](/docs/resources/git-requirements.md).
 - Your object storage, where your Amazon or ADLS Gen2 data lake resides.
-- JupyterLab.
+- JupyterLab with the AI Unlimited kernel.
+See [installation options](/docs/resources/jupyterlab).

 :::tip
-When you install the manager, you'll provide values for some cloud deployment details.
-See the [AWS details](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md#aws-parms) or [Azure details](/docs/install-ai-unlimited/prod-azure-portal-deploy-manager.md#azure-parms)&mdash;if you want to work with a cloud admin to get the values ahead of time.
+When you install the manager, you'll provide details needed for its cloud deployment.
+See [AWS details](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md#aws-parms) or [Azure details](/docs/install-ai-unlimited/prod-azure-portal-deploy-manager.md#azure-parms)&mdash;if you want to work with a cloud admin to get them ahead of time.
 :::

 :::note